Information & Advice

 A Local Link is a volunteer who provides a vital contact point for information for older people in their local community.

 This can be by receiving news and leaflets from Age UK Suffolk, and disseminating these to older people in your community or at venues where older people meet.

 Your Local Link will be able to put you in contact with Age UK Suffolk if you need information or advice and is always willing to help to signpost you to the right people to talk to in the organisation.

 To find out more information, please contact our Head Office Tel 01473 298684

 A family carer is someone who cares for a friend, relative, partner or any person who cannot manage without help because of illness, age, or a disability of any kind.

 If you are caring for someone who is over 60 we may be able to offer help with the following services:

 Information and Advice Service - We can provide in depth advice and talk over the help you need to continue caring.
 We can guide you to the range of help and support available locally.

-Our advice is available by telephone, through an appointment at a local advice 'surgery' or we can email you.
+Our advice is available by telephone, or we can email you.
 We can also check that you and the person you care for are claiming all the money you are entitled to.

-Home service - can provide help with domestic tasks.
+Home service - can provide help with domestic tasks and companionship.